 - Tag responses to group common issues for closer analysis and to gain more accurate insights.

-- Reach out to detractors to proactively address issues or to let them know where to find features in your product they are not yet using.
+- Reach out to detractors to proactively address issues and turn them into promoters.

 - Reach out to promoters for online reviews to boost your social proof.

 - Userpilot is a product growth tool that you can use to collect, analyze and act on your NPS score.
 Book a demo to learn more!

 Net Promoter Score, often abbreviated to NPS, was first devised in 2003.
 It’s since become a popular way of measuring customer satisfaction.
 An NPS survey consists of one simple question: “How likely are you to recommend [PRODUCT] to a friend or colleague?”